IdanAchituve/IdanAchituve.github.io/_pages/about.md

 I am interested in both theoretical and practical aspects of machine and deep learning across various domains, e.g., images, texts, speech, and exact sciences.
 In general, I find the probabilistic modeling approach most compelling.
 Most recently I have been working on probabilistic generative models and Bayesian deep learning.
 I hold a MSc in Computer Science and a BSc in Engineering, both with honors.
 Before my MSc degree, I worked for several years as a
 Data Scientist at RSA. <br>
+For a list of my publications please see my Google scholar.